html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 native support for something developers clearly care about?

 The [W3C HTML Templates specification][spec-link] is the answer.
-It defines a standard for client-side templating via a new element, `<template>`.
+It defines a new `<template>` element which describes a standard DOM-based approach for client-side templating.
 Templates allow you to declare fragments of prototype markup which are parsed as HTML, but go unused at page load.
 They can be instantiated later on at runtime.

 <h3 id="toc-detect">Feature Detection</h3>